Avicenna Virtual Campus

 Avicenna was launched by UNESCO in November 2002 with funding from the European Commission through its Euro-Mediterranean Information Society (EUMEDIS) programme.

 The programme involves partner universities in Algeria, Cyprus, Egypt, France, Italy, Jordan, Lebanon, Malta, Morocco, Palestinian Territories, Spain, Syria, Tunisia, Turkey and the United Kingdom.
-The most recent addition to the network is Iraq - since 2009.
-In 2008.
+The most recent addition to the network was Iraq in 2009.

 The European Commission has declared the Avicenna Virtual Campus a ‘sustainable model’.
 This is because the Avicenna model differs from other virtual campuses, in that each university is autonomous in creating its own online course material.
 In addition, each is entitled to share the knowledge bank of an open virtual library constituted by the partners in the network.
 Within this virtual knowledge network, professors produce courses in scientific and engineering fields online using their university’s curriculum.